gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 > The challenge takes 5 minutes...

 You may find the long story in the [this recent post on the Symbl.ai blog](https://blog.symbl.ai/blog/win-a-pair-of-airpods-pro-symbl-ai-summarization-api-challenge/).
 In a nutshell, the company wants to collect feedbacks on their recently announced Summarization API and asked people to submit their favorite video, query the API and tweet the result.
-In returns, one user will have a chance of winning a pair of AirPods Pro.
+In return, they will have a chance of winning a pair of [AirPods Pro](https://www.apple.com/airpods-pro/).

 I have to admit the my initial motivation to join the contest was to try and win the gadget, but after walking through the instructions I realized that the actual prize I won is that I have discovered quite a nifty API.